Bordered Floer Homology of (2,2n)-Torus Link Complement: Computation of the bordered Floer bimodule of the (2,2n)-torus link

-\textbf{Algebra element contains $\rho_{23}$.} Roughly speaking, domains that possibly contribute algebra element $\rho_{23}$ is obtained by vertically or horizontally extending domain $Q_2$ so that resulting domains contain $Q_1$.
-We do not extend $Q_2$ horizontally and vertically at the same time to get a Maslov index one domain with at most four corners.\\
+\textbf{Algebra element containing $\rho_{23}$.} Roughly speaking, the domains that possibly contribute to the algebra element $\rho_{23}$ is obtained by adding regions to the domain $Q_1 +Q_2$ so that the resulting domain has at most four corners. \\